waynegramlich/bom_manager/README.md

   an alias part, where one of the parts "points" to another part to substitute in its place.
-By the way, it is possible to have an alias chain where Part1 aliases to Part2 which aliases to Part3, etc.  This is acceptable as long as there is no loop (e.g. Part1 points to Part2 and Part2 points Part1.)
+By the way, it is possible to have an alias chain where Part1 aliases to Part2 which aliases to Part3, etc.  This is acceptable as long as there is no loop (e.g. Part1 points to Part2 and Part2 points back to Part1.)

 * Multi-part: Sometimes a part in the CAD system is not really one part but a set of parts.
 For example, sometimes an electrical connector consists of a